dlu-ch/dlb/doc/ex_context.rst

 .. exception:: NotRunningError

-   Raised, when an action requires a :term:`root context` while :term:`dlb was not running <run of dlb>`.
+   Raised, when an action requires an :term:`active context` while :term:`dlb was not running <run of dlb>`.

 .. exception:: NoWorkingTreeError